benders5e/benders5e/phb/classes/firebender.md

 Every time you take the Attack action on your turn, you have a certain amount of *chi* at your disposal (indicated by the "Chi per Attack" column of the class table).
 You can distribute your chi among basic bending attacks or regular bending (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).
 When you use a form, you add your bending attack bonus to the attack roll but you do not add your bending damage bonus to the resulting damage.

 You can use each form a maximum of once per turn.
+You regain all expended chi at the end of your turn.

 #### Chi Exhaustion
 Channeling chi into attacks is a physically and mentally draining endeavor.

 You have 3 exhaustion points at your disposal.
 You can use a d4 to keep track: start the d4 with the "4" pointing up.
-Every turn you use all of your chi, you decrement this counter.
-When the counter reaches 1, you need to take a break from bending and cannot spend any chi or take bending reactions that turn.
+At the end of each turn in which you use all of your chi, decrement this counter.
+While the counter is set at 1, you must take a break from bending and cannot spend any chi or take bending reactions.
 Any bending concentration is also broken.
-Every turn that you do *not* use all your chi, the counter increments by 1.
+At the end of each turn that you do *not* use all your chi, the counter increments by 1.

 For example, say the counter is set at 2.
 That turn, you spend all your chi points attacking and turn the counter to 1.
-The next turn, you have 0 chi to spend, and you can either use your Attack action to make a melee, non-bending attack or forfeit it.
+The next turn, you have 0 chi to spend, and you can either use your Attack action to make a non-bending attack or forfeit it.
 The next turn, your counter is back up to 2.
 If you spend all your chi once again, it decreases back to 1 again, but if you spend anything less than the maximum (e.g. all but one chi) the counter once again increases to 3.

 ### Defusion
 At 3rd level, you can use your reaction to defuse an attack when you are hit by a ranged non-bending attack or a basic ranged bending attack (not one that is the result of a form or specialized bending).
 When you do so, the damage you take from the attack is reduced by half. <!--Any fire damage is reduced to 0.-->